ElvinEfendi/lua-resty-global-throttle/README.md

 local my_throttle, err = global_throttle.new(100, 2,  { provider = "shared_dict", name = "counters" })
 ```

-Finally you call
+Finally you call following everytime before whatever it is you're throttling:

 ```
-should_throttle = my_throttle:process("identifier of whatever it is your are throttling")
+local should_throttle, err = my_throttle:process("identifier of whatever it is your are throttling")
 ```

-everytime before whatever it is you're throttling.
+### Test

+There are integration and unit test suits.
+Integration tests are in folder `t` while unit tests are in `spec`.
+In order to run tests, first build the Docker image using `make image` and then
+use `make test` for integration and `make spec` for running unit tests.

+### Contributions and Development

+The library is designed to be extendable.
+Currently only approximate sliding window algorithm is implemented in `lib/resty/global_throttle/sliding_window.lua`.
+It can be used as a reference point to implement other algorithms.

+Storage providers are implemented in `lib/resty/global_throttle/store/`.

 ### TODO

  - [ ] Integrate Travis CI
  - [ ] Implement another store based on https://github.com/openresty/lua-resty-lrucache
- - [ ] Test with memcached provider
  - [ ] Support Sliding Window algorithm (where bursts are allowed)
  - [ ] Implement Leaky Bucket
  - [ ] Provide an example use case for every implementation